JMS55/jms55.github.io/content/posts/2024_06_08_virtual_geometry_bevy_0_14/index.md

 The depth buffer is straightforward.
 The visibility buffer is a R32Uint texture storing the cluster ID + triangle ID packed together in the same way as during the culling pass.
 Material depth is a R16Uint texture storing the material ID.
 The visibility buffer and material depth textures will be used in a later pass for shading.

 Note that it would be better to skip writing material depth here, and write it out as part of the later copy material depth pass.
-This pass is going to change in the near future when I add software rasterization however (more on this soon), so for now I've left it as-is.
+This pass is going to change in the near future when I add software rasterization however (more on this in a second), so for now I've left it as-is.

 I won't show the entire shader, but getting the triangle data to render for each vertex is fairly straightforward.
 The vertex invocation index can be used to index into the draw_triangle_buffer that we wrote out during the culling pass, giving us a packed cluster ID and triangle ID.
 The vertex invocation index % 3 gives us which vertex within the triangle this is, and then we can lookup the cluster's meshlet and instance data as normal.
 Vertex data can be obtained by following the tree of indices using the index ID and meshlet info.